Are Electric Scooters Making People Lazy? [You Might Not Expect This]

 The vast majority of people agree that using technology, including electric scooters, encourages laziness and lowers productivity.

-However, you might be surprised to learn that electric scooters might actually have exactly the opposite effect.
+However, you might be surprised to learn that electric scooters might actually have exactly the opposite effect and make people less lazy.

 Are electric scooters making people lazy?